elahekhodaverdi/Network-Simulator/docs/Phase3/RIP.md

 7. **`convertDistanceVectorToJson`:** Converts the distance vector to a JSON format for inclusion in RIP packets.

 8. **`convertToDistanceVector`:** Converts a JSON payload from a RIP packet into a distance vector map.

----

-This report summarizes the `RIP` class, outlining its key fields, signals, and methods while emphasizing its role in implementing RIP within the simulation.